 Randy Rogers Band

-We look forward to welcoming Randy Rogers Band to Billy Bob’s Texas on Saturday, December 14th.
+We look forward to welcoming the Randy Rogers Band to Billy Bob’s Texas on Friday, September 4 and Saturday, September 5.
 We offer a one of a kind experience in the heart of the Fort Worth Stockyards!
-While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and live bull riding!
+While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and the Handprint Wall of Fame!

 Doors Open at 6 PM